tibber/com.tibber.athom/README.md

 ### Release Notes

-### 1.5.2

-- Using updated price information from the Tibber API

-### 1.5.1
+### 1.5.3

-- Fix for showing both old and new price capabilities at the same time

-#### 1.5.0
+- Breaking change: Outdoor temperature capability for Home has been removed.
+Please use a separate weather app if you need temperature actions for your flows (there are plenty).
+Any flows that were using this need to be set up anew.
 - Support for Homey Bridge
 - Add trigger and condition for top/bottom X hours today
-- Outdoor temperature for Home removed
+- Using updated price information from the Tibber API
-- Fix parsing high prices.
+- Fix parsing high prices

 #### 1.4.13